Info

 Manual integration

 If you do not want to use the GTM template or the GTM recipe (see above), you can insert the CMP code manually in yout TagManager.
-Therefore copy the semi-automatic / manual blocking code from Menu > Get code and paste it into your TagManager as a new tag.
+Therefore copy the semi-automatic / manual blocking code from Menu > CMPs > Get code for ...
+Website and paste it into your TagManager as a new tag.
 Set the tag to be fired with the earliest possible event (PageView or earlier).
 Do not set a condition / exclusion to the tag.

 Updating your tags & conditions